I finally found my new staple game - Palworld Review

 Five Pal party (top)

 You can only bring five Pals in your party.
-It should be increased to at least five despite being part of the party.
+It should be increased to at least five despite you being part of the party.
 I find five limiting in terms of creating your composition.

 For example, having a DPS, a flying mount, a Pal for buffs, a land mount, which leaves the last slot either to a tank, or a Pal that needs to level up.
 Not to mention, you need a Pal for utility too like a Pal that can cook, craft, or mine.
 All the more reason why some Pals look better than others.